 Follow up after the session to rebook

 A chatbot will usually fail at one of these steps because it does not own the workflow.
+An AI workforce is built for the workflow.

 What makes an AI workforce different in practice